-Creamy and luscious Pav Bhaji Dip that's made with bell peppers, peas, cream cheese, sour cream, and cheese.
-A party favorite!
+Spicy & Creamy Pav Bhaji Dip is made with bell peppers, green peas, cream cheese, sour cream, and cheese.
+This quick & easy dip is a party in your mouth with all those traditional pav bhaji flavors with a modern twist.
+A holiday & party favorite!

 As I've shared plenty of times before, I love Pav Bhaji.
 It's my favorite Indian Street Food.
 It's spicy, flavorful, comforting, and just hits the spot, especially on those cold winter days.